Is Hydrafacial Safe for Sensitive Skin? What You Need to Know Before Booking

 |---|---|

 | Active rosacea flare-up | Reschedule until the flare has calmed.
-Rosacea-prone skin can be treated in a non-flare state with reduced suction. |
+Lisa can treat rosacea-prone skin between flares with reduced suction. |

 | Active eczema or psoriasis | Avoid treatment over affected areas.
-Stable patches elsewhere on the face can often still be treated. |
+Lisa can often treat stable patches elsewhere on the face. |

 | Sunburn | Reschedule.
-Any exfoliation or suction on sunburned skin will cause discomfort and potential damage. |
+Exfoliation or suction on sunburned skin causes discomfort and damage. |

 | Open wounds or cold sores | Reschedule.
-The device cannot be used over broken skin. |
+The device must not touch broken skin. |

 | Shellfish, aspirin or honey allergy | Disclose at booking — some Hydrafacial serums contain related ingredients.
-Lisa will adjust the serum selection. |
+Lisa will adjust the serum blend. |

 How Lisa Adapts Treatments for Reactive Skin